ITISFoundation/ti-planning-tool-manual/docs/services/post_processing.md

 1. **Main Controls** <br/>
    Here, all the setting options for the viewers are located.
    * At the top, you have the possibility to freely change electrode positions and then update the fields.
-   * Below that, the channel weighting can be changed to load the respective fields.
+   * Below that, the channel weighting can be changed.
-   * Next are the masking options, where you can switch between seeing the field of the whole head or in the brain only.
+   * Next are the masking options, where you can switch between seeing the field in the whole head or only in the brain.
-      Using the regions of interest dropdown, the selected region can be marked within the field to visualize its location.
+      Using the region-of-interest dropdown, a region can be selected, which is then highlighted in the visualizations.
-      To reset all the highlighting, choose 'None' from the dropdown options.
+      To reset the highlighting, choose 'None' in the dropdown. xxx multiple regions xxx
-   * Field Options allows toggling between Log and dB scale and between high frequency(HF) and temporal interferance(TI) Additionally a fader is available to move between field and mri view.
+   * Field Options permit to toggle between Log and dB scales and between high frequency(HF) and temporal interferance(TI) field visualization.
+     Additionally, a fader is available to adapt the opacity of the field display on top of the medical image data in the Slice Views.
-   * The value range can be adapted
+   * The value range of the field views can be adapted.
-   * Finally, three sliders are used to move through the different slices of the volume in the three axis.
+   * Finally, three sliders are available that can be used to shift the three slice locations of the Slice Views.

 2. **Special Settings** <br/>
-   The number of sweep steps and maximal current applied to the electrode pairs differ from the remaining settings in that these two don't cause an immediate update of the visualization as opposed to the others.
-Since these two parameters influence the calculations of the fields and corresponding metrics, changes of these quantities only take effect after recalculating the setup.
-This can be done using the ```Update Fields``` Button.
+   The number of sweep steps and the maximal current applied to the electrode pairs differ from the other settings in that they don't trigger an immediate visualization update, since changing them requires re-calculations of the fields and metrics.
+Viewer update can instead be triggered using the ```Update Fields``` Button.

 3. **Slice Viewers** <br/>
    Here, the individual slices of the volume are shown in each direction.